More than 9,000 animals have found homes through the holiday adoption event!

 - It takes a dedicated team of more than 250 of Santa’s helpers to bring the windows to life including Macy’s display artists, graphic artists, sculptural artists, animators, carpenters, electricians and music and sound experts.

-- Installation of the Christmas windows at Macy’s Union Square takes 10 days and nights.
+- Installation of the Holiday Windows at Macy’s Union Square takes ten days and nights.

 - The windows will run through January 1, 2019.

 Holiday Windows would not be possible without our sponsors, Nestle Purina PetCare Company, Simparica, and Zoetis!

 To learn more, visit sfspca.org/holiday

 The San Francisco SPCA is an independent, community-supported, non-profit animal welfare organization dedicated to saving, protecting and providing immediate care for cats and dogs who are homeless, ill or in need of an advocate.
 The SF SPCA also works long-term to educate the community, reduce the number of unwanted kittens and puppies through spaying and neutering, and improve the quality of life for animals and their human companions.
 The organization does not receive government funding and is not affiliated with any national organization.